sunainamishra/microsoft-graph-docs/api-reference/beta/api/user-list-memberof.md

 }
 ```

-### Example 6: Use $filter to get groups with a display name that starts with 'a' including a count of returned objects
+### Example 5: Use $filter and OData cast to get groups with a display name that starts with 'a' including a count of returned objects

 #### Request